 Trewman’s Exeter Flying Post from Oct 1816 and July 1825 provides some detail the house which was being sold.
 This mention some of the elements we see today.
 (The house was finally sold in 1829):

 “Courtland’s, with its beautiful, park-like pleasure grounds, well-known walled garden, peach house, graperies and conservatories…….
 The house stands upon the summit of most park-like and richly timbered grounds sloping from it to the water’s edge and is opposite the noble domains of Powderham Castle, with ﬁne views of Mamhead and Haldon and 25 miles of sea coast”

 Octavius Browne added the porch to the front of the building and a small conservatory to the rear before the property was sold once again to William Lethbridge in 1885.
 William Lethbridge was originally a teacher, who later read law and was called to the Bar in 1861.
 Together with a colleague called W.H.Smith, he founded the famous stationers of that name.
 He was also a colleague of Sir Alexander Galt, High Commissioner for Canada, and together they set up a coal mining business at Coalbanks in Alberta.
 That was later renamed “Lethbridge” in his honour.
 Lethbridge retired in poor health and moved to Courtland’s in Lympstone in the late 1870s.
 Courtlands is thought to have been the first house in Devon to have electricity installed.

-Lympstone Manor opens its doors on April 3rd 2017, now a 5 AA star, Relais and Chateaux hotel and Michelin starred restaurant.
+Lympstone Manor opened its doors on April 3rd 2017 and is now a 5 AA star hotel, Relais and Chateaux establishment, 5 AA rosettes and a Michelin starred restaurant.